HexShad0w/HexShad0w/README.md

 - **LOXS:** A multi-vulnerability scanner for web applications, detecting various vulnerabilities like SQL Injection and XSS.
 - **Hexafinder:** A simple yet powerful tool for automated subdomain enumeration
+- **Hexa Keylogger:** A Python program that captures keystrokes and sends them to a Telegram chat via the Bot API.

+Feel free to try it and send feedback! 😊

 ## 📫 Let's Connect